deopurkar/deopurkar.github.io/index.md

 </ul>

 ## Teaching
-Next semester (Semester 2 of 2019 at ANU), I will be teaching Algebra 3, whose topic will be Algebraic Geometry.
+I am currently teaching Algebraic Geometry (Algebra 3).
-A rough outline of the course is on the [course website](teaching/ag).
+See the [course website](teaching/ag) for more.

 Here are some courses that I have taught in the past.
 * [A graduate course on algebraic curves and Riemann surfaces](teaching/8320)